andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - HTTP 503 indicates 'Service unavailable' error.
 This error in ALB is an indicator of the target groups for the load balancer having no registered targets.
     - HTTP 500 - HTTP 500 indicates 'Internal server' error.
 There are several reasons for their error: A client submitted a request without an HTTP protocol, and the load balancer was unable to generate a redirect URL, there was an error executing the web ACL rules.
     - HTTP 504 - HTTP 504 is 'Gateway timeout' error.
 Several reasons for this error, to quote a few: The load balancer failed to establish a connection to the target before the connection timeout expired, The load balancer established a connection to the target but the target did not respond before the idle timeout period elapsed.
     - HTTP 403 - HTTP 403 is 'Forbidden' error.
-You configured an AWS WAF web access control list (web ACL) to monitor requests to your Application Load Balancer and it blocked a request.
+You configured an AWS  web access control list (web ACL) to monitor requests to your Application Load Balancer and it blocked a request.
+  - Multi-value headers for Lambda:
+    - applies for headers and query params
+    - ?name=foo&name=bar ->> ‘name’: [‘foo’, ‘bar’]

 NLB:
   - functions at the 4th layer (Transport) of the Open Systems Interconnection (OSI) model